mwolfunisg/martinwolf.github.io/README.md

  First Version: November 2018.
 Latest Version: May 2020.

 ### Work in Progress
-- References (with Curtis Taylor).
+- Contracting with References (with Curtis Taylor).
-- Sisyphean Contests (with Georg Nöldeke).
+- Sisyphean Litigation (with Georg Nöldeke).

 ### Teaching
 - *Introduction to Game Theory* (B.Sc.).